Albuquerque International Balloon Fiesta Photo Guide

 What's Happening: A small group of balloons (the "Dawn Patrol") launches before sunrise to test wind conditions.
 These are pilots with special instrument ratings who can fly in the dark.
 Watch for them to light their burners—they'll glow like fireflies in the predawn sky.

-Dawn Patrol at the Albuquerque International Balloon Fiesta
+Dawn Patrol in the skies at the Albuquerque International Balloon Fiesta | ISO 2000, 70mm, f/2.8, 1/125 sec

 Camera Settings:

-ISO: 3200 - 6400 (the sky is dark but the balloon illuminations come through)
+ISO: 2000 - 6400 (the sky is dark but the balloon illuminations come through)

-Aperture: f/5.6-f/8 (more depth as light increases)
+Aperture: f/2.8-f/5.6 (more depth as light increases)

 Shutter Speed: 1/125-1/500s

-Focus: Track balloons as they rise
+Focus: Track balloon fire as they rise

 What to Photograph: